Clarkytea/clocoss-signoff-1/README.md

 A repo to exectute the following:
 1. Clone the Client Code
 2. Start a Cloud Shell Server
-3. Create worker VM;s (x amount)
+3. Create worker VM's (x amount)
-4. Complete client taks
+4. Complete client tasks
 5. Remove and kill the workers

 ## How to use